LStoneyy/notion-to-obsidian-py/README.md

 **"Directory does not exist"**
 - Ensure you've extracted the Notion export ZIP file
-- Use the full path to the extracted folder
+- Use the full path to the extracted folder, multiple formats are supported

 **"Files appear in wrong locations"**
 - This script fixes the common issue of files being dumped at vault root